Dual Degree - King's College London

 - MSc Political Economy of Emerging Markets

-- MSc Security, Leadership and Society
+- MSc Global Leadership and Peacebuilding

 An estimated maximum of 25 students is expected to be admitted and enrolled per academic year.
 Prospective students must meet admission criteria for the chosen Master's programmes at both schools.